JosephM101/Force-Windows-11-Install/README.md

 - `-InjectPostPatch` - (EXPERIMENTAL) Injects a script into the install.wim image to run when the system boots for the first time.
 The modifications the script makes are expected to force upgrades done through Windows Update to ignore checking for TPM and CPU compatibility, allowing these upgrade to take place.

 ### Other switches
-- `-Verbose` - Enable verbose output
+- `-VerboseMode` - Enable verbose output
 - `-GuiSelectMode` - Shows a GUI for selecting multiple editions to modify as opposed to the CLI-based selection method

 --------